statelyai/xstate/docs/tutorials/reddit.md

 });
 ```

 Since a subreddit can be selected at any time, we can create a top-level transition for a `'SELECT'` event, which signals that a subreddit was selected by the user.
-This event can have a payload that has a subreddit `.name`:
+This event will have a payload that has the selected subreddit name in `.name`:

 ```js
 // sample SELECT event